Suricrasia-Online/International-Shipping/README.txt

-International Shipping is a 4k gfx demo for 64-bit linux, specifically targeting Ubuntu 18.10 with NVidia graphics cards and proprietary drivers.
+International Shipping is a 4k gfx demo for 64-bit linux, specifically targeting Ubuntu 18.10.

 Packages needed:
 (all of these are by default installed on Ubuntu after installing NVidia drivers.)